Taxonomy

 Photo courtesy of Greg Swift.

-The stone object shown in this photograph is a wall (rather than a pile or row) because it meets six criteria.
-It’s a (1) discrete (2) cultural object made of stone (3; natural or artificial), is much longer than wide (4), is continuous (5), and meets both height requirements (6).
-Taxonomically it is a CLOSED variant of the PANEL subtype, of the SINGLE type, of the FREESTANDING family, of the class WALL, of the STONE domain.
+The stone object shown in this photograph is a wall (rather than a line or concentration or notable stone) because it meets five criteria.
+It’s a discrete cultural object: (1) made of stone, natural or artificial), is (2) granular, meaning made of fragments or individual stones rather than a single slab of rock, is (3) much longer than wide, is (4) continuous along its length, and (5) meets one or both height requirements.
+Taxonomically it is a FITTED variant of the PANEL subtype, of the SINGLE type, of the FREESTANDING family, of the class WALL, of the STONE domain.

 ARE YOU READY FOR THIS?